- Why Us

 It’s clear that paper-based QMS tools are a thing of the past – especially for growing medical device companies that want to accelerate their ability to scale.
 Recognizing the need for a change is the first step toward better visibility and high efficiency.
 Choose an electronic QMS platform that requires no customization or configuration and is already compliant with regulations and all of the potential setbacks of moving from paper-based to digital disappear.

 This is why Greenlight Guru exists.
-Our platform is built specifically and exclusively for the medical device market.
+Our enterprise quality management software is built specifically and exclusively for the medical device market.
 After more than 20 years in the industry, we’ve built a team and a platform that prioritizes regulation compliance.
 It also aligns with FDA 21 CFR Part 820, ISO 1345:2016, and EU MDR/IVDR.
 It’s just one of the ways Greenlight Guru serves our customers and the customers they also serve.

 We understand the need for consistent validation.
 That’s why we’ve worked with FDA Case for Quality to keep up with the latest regulatory trends and always implement the most impactful improvements to our platform.
 Greenlight Guru also provides Part 11 validation packages, to every single customer, at no charge.
 Every time make a change to the platform we assess, evaluate and update the validation package.
 That means you’re always in compliance – with little to no effort required on your end.

 Despite your best intentions, there’s simply no way to avoid receiving complaints or having non-compliance events.
 But how you choose to address those issues — and the systems you put in place to ensure you minimize them — is what counts.